How business rates are calculated

 Your property’s rateable value is an assessment of the annual rent the property would achieve, if it were available to let on the open market at a fixed valuation date.
 It’s decided by the Valuation Office Agency (VOA) (visit the VOA's website (link opens in new window)), an agency of HM Revenue and Customs.

-- Until 31 March 2017, your rateable value will be based on a valuation date of 1 April 2008
+- until 1 April 2017, your rateable value will be based on a valuation date of 1 April 2008

-- From 1 April 2017, your rateable value will be based on a new valuation date of 1 April 2015
+- after 1 April 2017, your rateable value will be based on a new valuation dates of 1 April 2015

 You can also: